The astrophysics group maintains a small group of Linux

 entire published astronomical literature.
 You can

-author name, title or abstract content, or object names and
+search on author name, title or abstract content, or object

-generate a list of publications that match your query,
+names and ADS will generate a list of publications that

-to electronically published articles or scanned versions of
+published articles or scanned versions of journal articles

-articles from the pre-electronic era.
-There are a lot
+from the pre-electronic era.
+There are a lot of nifty

 things here, like the ability to search for papers that were